Best Ever Refined Sugar Free Carrot Cake

 To make this cake refined sugar free, I have used natural sweeteners instead of regular sugar, dates for the cake layers and honey for the frosting.
 Beside being a refined sugar free dessert I have also tried to reduce the fat, so instead of canola oil I have used coconut oil as a healthier substitute and used light cream cheese for the frosting.

 This carrot cake is for sure healthier, lower in calories and richer in nutrients than a classic carrot cake, but even though it is a refined sugar free cake it can not be considered a sugar free cake at all, as dates and honey definitely contain sugar.
 Therefore, I believe that this cake, as all the other cakes, should also be eaten in moderation to maintain a healthy diet.
-Let me know if you try it out and hope you enjoy it as we sure did!

 Best Ever Refined Sugar Free Carrot Cake Slice